Crop development

 Additional information

-Reports are also planned for 30 May and 27 June (subject to change).
+A report is also planned for 27 June 2025 (subject to change).

 While AHDB seeks to ensure that the information contained on this webpage is accurate at the time of publication, no warranty is given in respect of the information and data provided.
 You are responsible for how you use the information.
 To the maximum extent permitted by law, AHDB accepts no liability for loss, damage or injury howsoever caused or suffered (including that caused by negligence) directly or indirectly in relation to the information or data provided in this publication.